 Here is the design for a DIY Larvae Snagger I built out of a used soda bottle (mine is Diet Mountain Dew, the nectar of the gods).

 DIY Larvae Snagger:

-The most recent clutch of eggs were laid on the glass March 16th and hatched around 10pm March 23rd.
+The most recent clutch of eggs was laid on the glass on March 16th and hatched around 10pm March 23rd.

 - 2L soda bottle (you get to pick the soda and drink it first)

 - Small swatch of fine mesh bridal veil

 - Airline and pump

 - 2 x ¾ inch PVC tee connectors